Aanshikgupta/User-Account-Management-System-Microservice/README.md

 ## Features

-- Create and manage user accounts using User microservice
+- Create and manage user using User microservice
-- Create and manage user accounts using Account microservice
+- Create and manage account using Account microservice
 - Update user profile information using User microservice
 - Update account information using Account microservice
 - Delete user accounts using User microservice